1 CFC Games Played

 Harry Collier did more than just play football for Collingwood in the 1920s and ’30s; on more than a few occasions he even recruited players to the club.
 Cyril Kent was one such player.

 He impressed Collingwood enough to be selected for one senior game, in Round 5, 1928, when injuries hit the club hard for the match against St Kilda at the Junction Oval.
+Less than a year earlier he’d been running around for Brunswick juniors in the VJFA.
 History does not record much of any note from the game, other than the fact that Gordon Coventry kicked nine goals and the Magpies won by 28 points.
 Kent had been named in the back pocket, but played most of the game on the wing.
 According to the Sporting Globe, he was “very effective” on the day.
 But his performance was not enough to keep him in the team.

-Kent would have considerably more success with the brewery side for the rest of his football career, leading them to two Premierships in 1934 and ’35, and being adjudged the best player in the ’34 Grand Final.
-Kent’s ability also saw him rise to become captain of Sandringham in the VFA.
+Kent ended up having considerable success with the brewery side for the rest of his football career, leading them as captain and coach to two Premierships in 1934 and ’35, and being adjudged the best player in the ’34 Grand Final.
+Kent’s ability also saw him get another crack at the VFA, with Sandringham.

 He continued to follow Collingwood’s fortunes for the rest of his life, forever grateful to his mate Harry Collier for his job, and for the chance to play VFL football.